 Mr Oliver Templeton-Ward is a consultant trauma and orthopaedic surgeon, specialising exclusively in knee surgery.
 His practice covers complex reconstructive surgery for sports injuries as well as the latest joint preservation techniques for both early and established knee arthritis.

-His practice covers advanced arthroscopic (keyhole) treatments for cartilage and ligament injuries including anterior cruciate ligament reconstruction and complex multiligament reconstruction following knee dislocation.
+His expertise lies in advanced arthroscopic (keyhole) treatments for cartilage and ligament injuries including anterior cruciate ligament reconstruction and complex multi-ligament reconstruction following knee dislocation.
 He also performs joint preserving surgery for early arthritis, partial, total and ‘patient matched’ knee replacements.

 He has published on many aspects of knee surgery and presented internationally on topics including hamstring reconstruction and the management of anterior knee pain.
 He is an Advanced Trauma and Life Support instructor and actively involved in surgical education having completed postgraduate training in medical education at UCL.

 His current research is into into enhanced recovery and rapid rehabilitation following anterior cruciate ligament (ACL) reconstruction and knee replacement surgery.

 He is a local principal investigator for the nationally based ACL SNAAP trial which aims to determine whether patients with non-acute ACL deficiency recovery more effectively with non-surgical rather than surgical treatment, run out of Oxford University.

 He has researched enhanced recovery and rehabilitation following ACL reconstructive surgery and knee replacement, and is currently running two research projects looking into partial knee replacement surgery and the use of quadriceps tendon for ACL reconstruction in elite athletes.